protolambda/eth2-surround/README.md

-# Geo-spatial Surround Vote Matching
+# Surround Vote Matching

-| deep dive in surround vote matching as a geo-spatial problem, by @protolambda.
+| deep dive in surround vote matching problem, by @protolambda.

 Attestations can "surround" other attestations in ETH 2.0.
 And this is a slashable offence.
 However, since there can be long delays, and there are many attestations, it is hard to match attestations with the complete set of known attestations, to find these surround votes.

+And with considerable numbers (8 months of data worth 54.000 epochs, with approx. 300.000 validators), it is important to be space-efficient with the surround vote matching.

 ## Definition